C R I T E R I A F O R T H E A W A R D O F F E L L O W S H I P

-Election to a Fellowship involves a substantial element of peer review using criteria which are to be viewed as general guidelines rather than a checklist of achievements.
-It is the nature of the Fellowships award that the decision making process takes time and applications will take several months to complete.
-An annual application deadline is in place with decisions expected before the next annual conference and opportunity for awarding fellowships.
+Election to a Fellowship involves a substantial element of peer review by members of the EHPS Fellowship Committee as well as external referees, using criteria which are to be viewed as general guidelines rather than a checklist of achievements.
+It is the nature of the Fellowships award that the decision-making process takes time and applications will take several months to complete.
+An annual application deadline of October 31st is in place with decisions expected before the next annual conference and opportunity for awarding fellowships.

 CRITERIA FOR THE AWARD OF EHPS FELLOW

 - The nominee must have been a member of the EHPS for at least two years, including the year of nomination.
 (It is important to check the membership status of the nominee with the EHPS Administrator email@example.com before proceeding with the application).
 As noted above, this is a minimal requirement yet Fellows will typically have been involved in the Society’s activities over time.

 - a period of postgraduate work in health psychology has been completed (other than undergraduate training) for a total of at least 10 years;

 - the candidate possesses an advanced knowledge of health psychology in at least one of its fields; and

 - the candidate has made an ‘outstanding contribution’ to the advancement or dissemination of health psychology knowledge or practice either by his or her own research, training, publication or public service, or by organising and developing the work of others.
 A detailed explanation of this criterion follows.

 DEFINITION OF THE CRITERIA